 - You will be proud to sponsor good events and blogs.

 Companies and people we look up to#

-Google for their engineering chops, Fogcreek for paving the way for small bootstrapped software companies, Atlassian for their culture, Apple for their focus on UX and for their incredible efficiencies, Gore and Valve for their flat organizations, Ben & Jerry's for sticking to their values.
+Google for their engineering chops, Fogcreek and Panic for paving the way for small bootstrapped software companies, Atlassian for their culture, Apple for their focus on UX and for their incredible efficiencies, Gore and Valve for their flat organizations, Ben & Jerry's for sticking to their values.
 There are lots more, but these should give you a sense for what kind of companies we admire.